inexorgame-obsolete/wiki-mirror/automatic-benchmarking-and-debugging.md

 # Debugging tricks so far
 ## Basic screen printing
-You can use conoutf(..); (dont forget to include "engine.h") in your code.
+You can use conoutf(..); (don't forget to include "engine.h") in your code.
 The modifiers are the same as [printf](http://www.cplusplus.com/reference/cstdio/printf/)
 Examples:
 `